Varun-Krishnan1/OpticNerveRegenNLP/README.md

 ## Dataset
 Our corpus consisted of _ papers ranging from years _ - _ chosen by members of the optic nerve regeneration wet lab team.

 The research papers were in PDF format.
-We applied optical character recognition to extract the text.
+We applied optical character recognition (OCR) to extract the text.

 ## Known Promoter and Inhibitors
 To generate supervised learning sentences as well as to test accuracy of the various methods below we needed to have a set of known molecules that promoted optic nerve regeneration as well as molecules that inhibited optic nerve regeneration.
 These we will refer throughout this as **known promoters** and **known inhibitors** or simply **known molecules**.
 This was manually created by a domain expert in optic nerve regeneration and can be found at KnownPromotersInhibitors.
 The original list consisted of 23 promoters and 20 inhibitors but 5 promoters were added later on for better class balancing since inhibitors had a lot more sentences in the literature than promoters.